ryantd42/NY-Legislative-Git/2023/S3216A-2023/bill.md

  PERSON.
 FOR  THE PURPOSES OF THIS PARAGRAPH, "IATROGENIC INFERTILITY" MEANS AN IMPAIRMENT OF FERTILITY BY SURGERY, RADIATION, CHEMOTHERAPY  OR OTHER CANCER TREATMENT AFFECTING REPRODUCTIVE ORGANS OR PROCESSES.
   §  4.
+Subdivision  2  of  section 365-a of the social services law is
+ amended by adding a new paragraph (nn) to read as follows:
+  (NN) STANDARD FERTILITY PRESERVATION SERVICES WHEN A NECESSARY  CANCER TREATMENT  MAY DIRECTLY OR INDIRECTLY CAUSE IATROGENIC INFERTILITY.
+FOR THE PURPOSES OF THIS SECTION, "IATROGENIC INFERTILITY" MEANS AN  IMPAIR- MENT  OF  FERTILITY  BY SURGERY, RADIATION, CHEMOTHERAPY OR OTHER CANCER TREATMENT AFFECTING REPRODUCTIVE ORGANS OR PROCESSES.
+  § 5.
 This act shall take effect immediately and  shall  apply  to  all policies issued, renewed, altered or modified on or after such date.